project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/how_to_create_org_add_user.md

 ### Prerequisites

-1. An initialized Sunbird instance.
+1. An initialized Sunbird instance

-1. Get an [API key](developer-docs/how-to-guide/generate_apikey/) to access Sunbird API.
-To create an API key, please refer to [How to generate a Sunbird API key](developer-docs/how-to-guide/generate_apikey/).
+2. API Key to access Sunbird APIs.
+To create an API key refer [How to generate a Sunbird API key](../developer-docs/how-to-guide/generate_apikey/)

-1. Software that can make REST API calls, like curl or POSTMAN.
+3. Software that can make API calls like curl or [POSTMAN](https://www.getpostman.com/docs/v6/postman/api_documentation/intro_to_api_documentation)

-1. The root organization and sub-organizations created and their **organsationId** and root organization's **channel** readily available.
+4. The root organization and sub-organizations created and their **organsationId** and root organization's **channel** readily available

-1. The user account created in the root-organization and **userId** readily available.
+5. The user account created in the root-organization and **userId** readily available.

 ### Taskflow